agnesoft/adev/projects/ADbQuery/README.md

 -   Finally the fourth segment references the variant InsertNodesQueryData's field "ElementsDataField" and assigns to it a value of the same type that very likely represents an argument of the function.

 ## Serialization

+Every native and custom type is serialized in the following layout.
+The serialization is often language specific and native types used dependent and therefore there is no AST generated.
+It may take form of stream operators, stand-alone functions or be directly mapped to memory (no actual serialization needed then).

+#### native

+_byte_

+As is.

+_int64_

+Converted to(from) little-endian and stored as exactly 4 bytes.

+_string_

+Size of the string in bytes as `int64` followed by the characters as `byte`s.
+Note that in case the native string have 2-byte characters it needs to be taken into account (i.e. the serialized size will be `size * 2` bytes).

+#### array

+Size of the array in bytes as `int64` followed by the serialized values.

+### function

+Not supported.

+### object

+Individual fields serialized after each other in the order of declaration without padding.
+Base class' fields are serialized first (recursively).

+### variant

+Index of currently active variant as `byte` (int8) followed by the serialized active variant.